jcamposforner/jcamposforner.github.io/_posts/2025-09-16-body-frames.md

 ## Describing Body Frame Orientation: Euler angles

-Euler angles are a general way to describe orientation using three sequential rotations.
-In practice, navigation systems typically use the Tait-Bryan convention, better known as roll-pitch-yaw.
+To describe orientation in a 3D plane we need to use three rotations.
+Navigation systems typically use the Tait-Bryan convention, better known as roll-pitch-yaw.

 ![yaw-pitch-roll](/assets/img/navigation/body-frames/yaw-pitch-roll.png)